damianszczepanik/cucumber-reporting/README.md

 # Publish pretty [cucumber](http://cukes.info/) reports

-This is a Java report publisher primarily created to publish cucumber reports on the Jenkins build server.It publishes pretty html reports showing the results of cucumber runs.
+This is a Java report publisher primarily created to publish cucumber reports on the Jenkins build server.
+It publishes pretty html reports showing the results of cucumber runs.
 It has been split out into a standalone package so it can be used for Jenkins and maven command line as well as any other packaging that might be useful.

 [![Build Status](https://secure.travis-ci.org/masterthought/cucumber-reporting.png)](http://travis-ci.org/masterthought/cucumber-reporting)